PERSOL HR DATA BANK in APAC

 - i.
 When a worker retires for personal reasons after satisfying the following conditions:

-1. Submits a written resignation notice 30 days before the intended retirement date
+1. Submit a written resignation notice 30 days before the intended retirement date

 2. The reason for retirement is not related to work